jmpfbmx/android_device_ulefone_bretzel/README.md

 </a>
 </p>

+This is a lightweight tree for building firmware with a built-in: stock kernel with official firmware.
+This tree does not include building a vendor, only a system.

 There is no official codename for this phone, so everything in this repository is just named ![Hadenix](https://img.shields.io/badge/-breeze-blue).

 UMIDIGI A5 Pro (codename: ![Hadenix](https://img.shields.io/badge/-breeze-blue) ) Gets under budget level wing from UMIDIGI.